measurement-factory/anubis/README.md

   for the _staging commit_.
 The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes the label manually.
-* `M-failed-staging-other`: A fatal PR-specific error occurred when waiting for staging checks, other than the staging branch test failure (the latter is marked with `M-failed-staging-checks`).
+* `M-failed-staging-other`: A fatal PR-specific error that occurred while waiting for staging checks but was not classified as `M-failed-staging-checks`.
 It is probably necessary to consult CI logs to determine what happened.
 The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes the label manually.
 * `M-failed-description`: The PR title and/or description is invalid (see below for PR commit message rules).
 The bot removes this label when it revisits the PR and notices that the commit message components were fixed.
-* `M-failed-other`: A fatal PR-specific error, not classified as `M-failed-staging-other`.
+* `M-failed-other`: All other fatal PR-specific errors.
 It is probably necessary to consult CI logs to determine what happened.
-When processing the PR again, the bot automatically removes this label, optimistically assuming that the problem may be solved by that time.
+Anubis will process the labeled PR again, optimistically assuming that the problems are resolved.
+The bot removes the label if the problems are indeed gone.
 * `M-cleared-for-merge`: A human has allowed the bot running in `config::guarded_run` mode to perform the final merging step -- updating the target branch.
 The label has no effect unless the bot is